Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Evaluation of CARE via User Studies

 \subsection{User Study Details}

-We test how a system like \texttt{CARE} empowers volunteer counselors by conducting user studies with two conditions: (1) no support, and (2) supported by \texttt{CARE}.
+We test how \texttt{CARE} empowers volunteer counselors by conducting user studies with two conditions: (1) no support, and (2) support provision with \texttt{CARE}.
 We now describe in detail the different components involved in this user study.
-Note that since \texttt{CARE} is designed to assist \emph{peer counselors} in training, the user study and analysis do not involve support seekers.